Skip to Content

 3. Curate-Me records what happened

-After the request finishes, Curate-Me records:
+After the request finishes, Curate-Me records everything about it:

 That information shows up in the dashboard for operators and other teams.
+Every request is queryable, exportable, and available for compliance audits.

 4. Runners handle AI work that needs an environment

 Some agent tasks need more than a model call.
 They may need files, a shell, browser automation, a sandbox, or a scheduled workflow.
+That is where managed runners come in.

 A runner is a controlled execution environment for agent work.
 It can be:

-• started and stopped
+• started and stopped on demand

-• attached to files or channels
+• attached to files, channels, or scheduled triggers

-• monitored by operators
+• monitored by operators via the dashboard

-• billed and governed separately
+• billed and governed separately from gateway traffic

 5. Humans stay in the loop